unoplatform/uno/src/Uno.UI/UI/Xaml/Controls/WebView/README.md

 use the `CoreWebView2` for most of the logic.
 The public members of both controls will then act as a proxy to the `CoreWebView2` implementations.

+Most of the native logic is provided by the native web view controls - e.g. `WKWebView` on iOS, `WebView` on Android.

 ## Navigation event order

 Both `WebView` and `WebView2` have the same navigation event order: